kaysalawu/azure-network-terraform/1-hub-and-spoke/3-hub-spoke-nva-single-region/README.md

 }
 ```

-The `hostname` and `local-ip` fields belong to the servers running the web application - in this case `Spoke3` virtual machine.
-The `remote-ip` field (as seen by the web servers) is an IP addresses in the Private Link Service NAT subnet.
+The `Hostname` and `Local-IP` fields belong to the servers running the web application - in this case `Spoke3` virtual machine.
+The `Remote-IP` field (as seen by the web servers) is an IP addresses in the Private Link Service NAT subnet.

 ### 5. Network Virtual Appliance (NVA)